memes/matthewemes.com/content/about/_index.md

 ## GPG Fingerprint: EE26 64DD 38F5 3BA6 849E 99B7 7574 4633 3D3E C29A

 My public key can be downloaded [here](757446333D3EC29A.txt), or you can pull it from a keyserver.
-I am on [keybase](https://keybase.io/) too and I still have some invites available; hit me up at https://keybase.io/memes if you would like an invite.
+My details are still on [keybase](https://keybase.io/) but I am no longer actively using the service; I recommend [keyoxide](https://keyoxide.org) as an alternative.

 ## Site